Clock icon

 Book Online Now

-Full-service veterinary dental cleanings, digital oral X-rays, and tooth extractions.
+Full-service veterinary dental cleanings, digital dental X-rays, and tooth extractions.
 Keeping your pet's mouth healthy and pain-free.

-Dental disease is the most common health problem we diagnose in adult dogs and cats at Kingsdale Animal Hospital.
+Dental disease is one of the most common health problems we diagnose in adult dogs and cats at Kingsdale Animal Hospital.
 By age three, most pets already have some form of periodontal disease.
 The tricky part?
 Most pets hide mouth pain well.
 They keep eating, playing, and acting normal even when their gums are inflamed or teeth are infected.

 Periodontal disease starts with plaque buildup along the gumline.
 Within days, that plaque hardens into tartar.
 Bacteria then work beneath the gumline, causing inflammation (gingivitis), bone loss, and eventually loose or abscessed teeth.